CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 3 - Moons.md

 ```
 where $a$ is the semi-major axis of the moon's orbit, $R$ is the primary planet's radius, $M_M$ and $M_P$ are the masses of the moon and planet respectively, and $T_M$ and $T_P$ are the orbital periods of the moon and planet respectively.

 As is apparent, our Moon is vastly different from the other moons of our solar system: our moon has a much larger $a/R$, $M_M/M_P$, and $T_M/T_P$ ratios than other moons.
-Thus a distinction must be made between the two kinds of moons: "Io-type" moons, and "Luna-type" moons.
+Thus a distinction must be made between the two kinds of moons: "Luna-type" moons, and "Io-type" moons.
 (Note: this is not technical terminology.)

+- "Luna-type" Moons:
+  * Have large $a/R$, $M_M/M_P$, and $T_M/T_P$ ratios.
+  * Have orbits aligned to the **orbit** of the primary planet.
+(That is, the inclination to the planetary ecliptic is fixed.)
+  * Have most of their precession resulting from the **perturbation from the Sun**.
 - "Io-type" Moons:
   * Have small $a/R$, $M_M/M_P$, and $T_M/T_P$ ratios.
   * Have orbits aligned to the **equator** of the primary planet.
 (That is, the inclination to the planetary equator is fixed.)
   * Have most of their precession resulting from the **oblateness of the primary**.
 (That is, the equatorial bulge of the primary planet.)
-- "Luna-type" Moons:
-  * Have large $a/R$, $M_M/M_P$, and $T_M/T_P$ ratios.
-  * Have orbits aligned to the **orbit** of the primary planet.
-(That is, the inclination to the planetary ecliptic is fixed.)
-  * Have most of their precession resulting from the **perturbation from the Sun**.

-Thus it would be more appropriate to call these moons "Equator-aligned moons" and "Orbit-aligned moons" instead.
+Thus it would be more appropriate to call these moons "Orbit-aligned moons" and "Equator-aligned moons" instead.

+### Orbit-Aligned Moons

 ### Equator-Aligned Moons